datacarpentry/image-processing/episodes/06-blurring.md

 >
 {: .callout}

+> ## Blurring
+>
+> Blurring is to make something less clear or distinct.
+This could be interpreted quite broadly in
+> the context image analysis - anything that reduces or distorts the detail of an image might apply.
+> Applying a low pass filter, which removes detail occurring at high spatial frequencies, is
+> perceived as a blurring effect.
+A Gaussian blur is a filter that makes use of a Gaussian kernel.
+>
+{: .callout}

 > ## Kernels
 >
 > A kernel can be used to implement a filter on an image.
 A kernel, in this context, is a small